ovace/art/quotes.md

 # Quotes

+The world is my country, science my religion.
+Maybe <https://en.wikiquote.org/wiki/Christiaan_Huygens>

+Make something foolproof and only a fool will want to use it.
+(GDB forum tagline)

 All men dream: but not equally.
 Those who dream by night in the dusty recesses of their minds wake in the day to find that it was vanity: but the dreamers of the day are dangerous men, for they may act their dreams with open eyes, to make it possible.
 This I did.
 (T. E. Laurence)
 Beautiful, but I partially disagree: everyone dreams with their eyes open, only some dream about dangerous things, while others don't.
 I also add: those who dream in the day, have nothing but nightmares by night.